DavidJenei94/warpaint-motivation/README.md

 - Set a Calorie goal which will serve as the max value on the databar (If 0, an automated calculation will be done according to your activity level).
 - Set a uniqe motivational quote to display (It is advised to use less than 50 characters, which are needed to written in UPPERCASE and besides English letters and numbers the following characters are available: ' !"%&'()+,-./:;=?_º'.
 Use the | character to indicate the row split, otherwise it is automatically splitted according to length and spaces).
 - Set how frequent the motivational quote is changed (15 min/30 min/60 min/2 hours/3 hours (default)/4 hours/8 hours/12 hours).
-- Data fields: Battery, Steps, Heart Rate, Calories, Sunrise/Sunset, Distance, Floors climbed, Active minutes, Weather, Notifications, Alarms, Remaining Days, Move Bar, Meters climbed, Off.
+- Data fields: Battery, Steps, Heart Rate, Calories, Sunrise/Sunset, Distance, Floors climbed, Active minutes, Weather, Device indicators (Notifications, Alarms, Do Not Disturb, Bluetooth), Remaining Days, Move Bar, Meters climbed, Off.
 - You can set a date for the 'Remaining days to selected date' data field.
 - Databars: Battery, Steps, Calories, Floors climbed, Active minutes, Move Bar, Off.
 - On round shape watches on the place of the outer databar you can set the Sunset/Sunrise position in a 24-hour splitted circle and the position of the sun.